wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2022-33.x Release Notes

-* The [ingestion policy dashboard](ingestion_policies.html#examine-ingestion-policy-usage) now shows the **P95 usage** by the policy.
+* The [ingestion policy dashboard](ingestion_policies.html#examine-ingestion-policy-usage) now shows the P95 usage by the policy.
 * **Integrations**: The August 2022 integrations release was made available!
-We added a VMware Tanzu Greenplum integration, Amazon FSx integration dashboard, Google Dataproc integration dashboard, and Java Using Telegraf integration dashboard.
-We also added two new Java alerts and made improvements to several other integrations.
+We made significant improvements to a number of integrations and also added the VMware Tanzu Greenplum integration.
 See the [Integration Release Notes](integrations_new_changed.html#august-2022) for details.

 ## 2022-32.x Release Notes